 Many of the services provided by MPSVs do not involve the transportation of merchandise and therefore are generally not considered coastwise trade under U.S. and foreign cabotage laws.
 Consequently, our MPSVs face, and the HOSMAX MPSVs to be constructed under our recently expanded fifth OSV newbuild program will face, competition from both foreign-flagged vessels and U.S.-flagged vessels for non-coastwise trade activities.
 However, unlike most MPSVs that do not carry significant amounts of deck, bulk or liquid cargo, our U.S.-flagged MPSVs will compete for projects with other international MPSVs as well as participate in the GoM and international OSV markets as large-capacity carriers of drilling fluids, petroleum products and deck cargos in support of deep-well exploration, development and production operations.
 Competition in the MPSV industry is significantly affected by the particular capabilities of a vessel to meet the requirements of a customer's project.
 While operating in the GoM, our foreign-flagged DP-3 MPSVs are required to utilize U.S. crews while foreign-owned vessels are not.
 U.S. crews are often more expensive than foreign crews.
 Also, foreign MPSV owners may have more favorable tax regimes than ours.
 Consequently, prices for foreign-owned MPSVs in the GoM are often lower than prices we can charge.
 Finally, some potential MPSV customers are also owners of MPSVs that will compete with our vessels.
-However, we have, for some time, observed a clear preference by our customers for a one-stop" Jones Act solution, which would provide improved efficiencies, derived from a single U.S.-flagged vessel as well as greater regulatory certainty as compliance questions continue to arise from the use of foreign-flagged vessels in the subsea GoM.
-In the post-Macondo GoM, we see this Jones Act preference as a long-term trend, not only for construction vessels but for vessels of all types working offshore.
+However, we have, for some time, observed a clear preference by our customers for a "one-stop" Jones Act solution, which would provide improved efficiencies, derived from a single U.S.-flagged vessels of we are also owners of all types working offshore.